Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode: Results and discussion

 \subsection{Performance}

 To understand the speedup achieved with our treecode, we compare the performance of the brute-force method and the treecode in \hyperref[fig:performance]{Figure~\ref*{fig:performance}}.
 Here, Treeecode-Stretch is selected because it has the best accuracy in all the scenarios discussed before.
+In this performance test, the particles are randomly uniformly distributed in the unit cube $[0,1]^3$ and each particle has the same momentum associated with $\gamma=50$.
+The elapsed time of treecode represents the execution time of \hyperref[alg:cluster2p]{Algorithm~\ref*{alg:treecode}}.
 As shown in \hyperref[fig:performance_a]{Figure~\ref*{fig:performance_a}} and \hyperref[fig:performance_c]{Figure~\ref*{fig:performance_c}}, the brute-force method scales with $\mathcal{O}(N^2)$.
 The treecode scales between $\mathcal{O}(N^2)$ and $\mathcal{O}(N\log N)$ (\hyperref[fig:performance_a]{Figure~\ref*{fig:performance_a}}) and approaches to its theoretical complexity $\mathcal{O}(N\log N)$ as the number of particles $N$ becomes bigger (\hyperref[fig:performance_d]{Figure~\ref*{fig:performance_d}}).
 Also, we can observe that the speedup of the treecode increases with the number of particles (\hyperref[fig:performance_b]{Figure~\ref*{fig:performance_b}}).
 Here, the speedup refers to the ratio of the elapsed time of the brute-force method to the elapsed time of the treecode.
+Besides, we can observe in \hyperref[fig:performance_e]{Figure~\ref*{fig:performance_e}} that the relative error of treecode is independent of $N$.